Merge Columns

 Traditional Copy+Paste might do all you want, but when working with large tables that are constantly updated, it's a tedious task to merge columns of data.
-Using this formula combination instead will save you time and prevent errors.
+To merge two columns in excel, you can use a formula combination that will save you time and prevent errors.

 =IFERROR(